dalecope/photowebsite/README.md

 3.  add "pr.new"[https://PR.NEW/github.com/dalecope/photowebsite]

 Update steps starting in Github.com:
 1. Open branches and create a new branch.
-I typically use "working" or...
+I typically use "work" or...
   a.
 Create a issue in Github.com, this allows the creation of a new branch to introduce changes
   b.
-Person assigns and works in a push branch
+Person assigns and works in a new branch
 2.  add pr.new on the new branch url
 3.  let stackblitz build
 4.  update a component (README.md is an easy one)